pexip/os-curl/tests/FILEFORMAT.md

 One perl op per line that operates on the protocol dump.
 This is pretty advanced.
 Example: `s/^EPRT .*/EPRT stripped/`.

+### `<postcheck>`
+A command line that if set gets run by the test script after the test.
+If the command exists with a non-zero status code, the test is considered failed.

+### `<notexists>`
+A list of directory entries that are checked for after the test has completed and that must not exist.
+A listed entry existing causes the test to fail.

 ### `<protocol [nonewline="yes"][crlf="yes"]>`

-the protocol dump curl should transmit, if `nonewline` is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.
+the protocol dump curl should transmit, if `nonewline` is set, we cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.